bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/index.md

 Lab reports won't be graded - they just get marked with "ok" or "not ok".
 A report is "not ok" if any of the following is True:
 * the report is missing
-* you are not transparent on who did what
+* you are not transparent on who did what (You need to be transparent on who did what.
+Collaborating with people outside your team is ok, but be transparent about it!
+Using sources from the Internet/books is ok, but cite them appropriately!)
-* the report has too little significant content on the lab
+* the report has too little significant content on the lab (see below)
 * the report is not submitted correctly (see below)
 * the code is not submitted correctly (see below)